shirsbrunner/shirsbrunner.github.io/src/articles/20210309_Type_primera.md

 ## Back to the past...

-This is an attempt to remember the approach of creating my first typeface ages ago, without knowing anything, without having the nice(r) handwriting I have today, but with some ambition.
+This is an attempt to remember the approach of creating my first typeface years ago, without knowing a lot about typography but with some ambition.

 ## The goal

 Fooling around with type was always something on my bucket list.
-I'm impressed on what you can do with enough skill and tools like inesign or publisher and some fonts as a base.
+I'm impressed on what you can do with enough skill, some fonts as a base and tools like InDesign or affinity publisher.

 Reading on typography I decided to design something myself and quickly rediscovered [Fontforge](https://fontforge.org/) that I read about some time ago.
 Fontforge is not an easy to use program.
-Lots of functions are burried within menues and behind arcane names.
+Lots of functions are burried within menus, dialogues and behind arcane names.
 But it's free to use, can generate impressive fonts and has enough online help.
 I decided to give it a go.

-As designing entire fonts did appear tricky (after trying to design some variations of the letter "n") I quickly decided to start with handwriting.
+As designing entire fonts did appear tricky (after trying to design some variations of the letter "n"), I quickly decided to start with a handwritten base.
 Handwriting seemed simpler (compared to geomtrically designing all letters of an alphabet, not to what I thought to be the amount of work, that you have to put into a typeface like Frutiger, Open Sans or Verdana).

 ## Process & Learnings

 To digitize your handwriting, one first needs to create some sample-text.
-Having the "correct" sample text was harder than I thought.
+Getting "correct" sample text was harder than I thought.
 The letters of my handwriting tend to change shape depending on their place on the page, the letters they are next to or connected to the, the pen I use, the amount of text written, my mood among other things.

 > It turns out, my handwriting is full of ligatures

-Also some of the letters are just not readable, if I don't concentrate, and if I concentrate and take it slow, the letter does not look like my handwriting - only my hand knows what my real handwriting looks like.
+Also some of the letters are just not readable, if I don't concentrate.
+If I concentrate and take it slow, the letter does not look like my handwriting - only my hand seems to know what my real handwriting looks like.

 After experimenting a bit, I decided to approach this more systematically.
-To create a usable base and it helps to add some rules to a piece of paper.
+To create a usable base, it helps to add some rules to a piece of paper.
 I started writing out the alphabet in upper case and lower case.
 I then proceeded with some text to make sure, that the individual letters at least looked similar to the way I normally write.

 I started up fontforge and followed the basic tutorial to create a font.
 Turns out, that an entire font has a lot of letters and other glyphs - way more than what I thought to be the case.
 Following the grid, I started to add additional things to my base-document.